 ANOVA with two components is another name for it which is Analysis of Variance.
 Whenever there is one measurement parameter and two independent parameters referred to as determinants or primary effects we employ the approach.
 We require observations for each conceivable variation of the theoretical amounts in order to use this methodology.

-Step 1: Enable Data Analysis ToolPak
+Step 1: Enabling Data Analysis ToolPak to Perform Two way ANOVA in Excel

 Excel’s Data Analysis feature gives the ability to ask questions about data in normal language rather than needing to create laborious algorithms.
 But by default Excel disables this ToolPak from the ribbon.
 To enable this feature we need to follow the following steps.